FAQ

 Connectivity (WiFi & cell coverage)

 Mopiri – There is limited Wi-Fi access for guests at Mopiri.
 Cellular networks coverage is limited.
-For emergencies, the camp operates radios and a satellite phone.
+For emergencies, the lodge operates radios and a satellite phone.

 Nokanyana – Nokanyana is fully solar powered.
 There is limited Wi-Fi access in the reception guest area at Nokanyana.
 Cellular networks coverage is very limited.